-8 A small boat.
+A small boat.

-4 Canoe-shaped petal of the plantain flower.
+^{} Canoe-shaped calyx of the plantain flower.

-CHAPTER V

-As soon as I came to understand that God was without form or image, a strong antipathy to idolatry arose in my mind.
-I remembered Rammohan Roy 1-I came to my senses.
-I pledged myself heart and soul to follow in his footsteps.

-Since my childhood I had been in touch with Rammohan Roy.
-I used to attend his school.
-There were other and better schools, there was the Hindu College.
-But my father sent me to that school at the instance of Rammohan Roy.
+[13] Rammohun Roy1-I came to my senses.
+I pledged myself heat and soul to follow in his footsteps.
+Since my childhood I had been in touch with Rammohun Roy I used to attend his school.
+There were other and better schools there was the Hindu College.
+But my father sent me to that schoo a, the instance of Rammohun Roy.
 The school was situated by the side of the Hedua tank.
-Nearly every Saturday, when school broke up at 2 o'clock, I used to accompany Ramaprasad Roy 2 to Rammohan Roy's garden-house at Maniktala.
-On other days too I used to visit him.
+Nearly every Saturday, when school broke up at z o'clock, I used to accompany Ramaprasad Roy2 to Rammohun Roy's garden-house at Maniktala.
+On other day: too I used to visit him.
 Sometimes I went and played many mischievous pranks there.
-I used to pluck the lichis and pick the green peas in the garden and eat them in great glee.
-One day

-1 The great Indian reformer, founder of the Brâhma-Samaj, born in Radhanagar, a village in the Hooghly District (Bengal), in A.D.
-1774.
-Died, 27th September 1833, at Bristol (England).

-2 Son of Rammohan Roy.

-Rammohan Roy said, "Brother, why romp about in the sun?
-Sit down here and eat as many lichis as you can."
-To the gardener he said, "Go and get lichis from the trees and bring them here."
+I used to pluck the lichis and pick the green peas in the gurden and eat them in great glee.
+One day Rammohun Roy suid, "Brother, why romp about in the sun?
+Sit down here indeat as many lichis as you can."
+To the mali he said."
+Go and get lichis from the trees, and bring them here."
 He immediately brought a plateful of lichis.
-Then Rammohan Roy said, "Eat as many lichis as you like."
+Then Rammohun Roy said, "Ett as many lichis as you like."
 His appearance was calm and dignified.
 I used to look up to him with great respect and reverence.

-There was a swing in the garden, in which Rammohan Roy used to swing by way of exercise.
+There was a sving in the garden in which Rammohan Roy used to swing by way of exercise.
 When I went to the garden of an afternoon he used to make me sit in it and swing me himself.
 After a time he would sit in it himself and say, "Brother, now it is your turn to push."
 I was the eldest son of my father.
 On any ceremonial occasion it was I who had to go from house to house inviting people.
-It was the time of the Durga Puja1 in the month of Ashwin.2 I went to invite Rammohan Roy to this festival, and said, "Rammoni Thakur3 begs to invite you to attend the Puja for three days."
-Upon this he said, "Brother, why come to me?
-Go and ask Radhaprasad."
-Now after all this lapse of time I understood the purport and meaning of those words.
-Since then I inwardly resolved that as Rammohan Roy did not take part in any imageoditure · covernitui or Road worship or idolatry, so would I not join in them either.
-I would not worship any image, I would not bow down before any image, I would not accept an invitation to any idolatrous worship.
-From that time my mind was fully made up.
-I little knew then what a fiery ordeal I was to pass through.

-The principal religious festival in Bengal.

-2 September-October.

-3 Father of Dwarkanath Tagore.
+It was the time of the Durga Pooja3 in the month of Aswin.4 I went September-October.

+1 The great Indian Reformer, founder of the Brahma Samaj, born in Radhanagar, a Village in Hoogly District (Bengal) in A.D.
+1774.
+Died, 27th September, 1833, at Bristol (England).
+4 Rammohan had two sons Radhaprasad and Ramaprasad; he had also a foster-son who accomputed him to England.
+Ramaprasad was the first Indian Judge of the Calentt: High Court, appointed shortly before his death.
+On hearing of the appointment he is said to have exclaimed-'I cant accept it now, I am going to appear before a higher Court,' 3 The great religious festival in Bengal.